-While I understand the Committee is addressing this issue as it affects a variety of industries, I would like to take my time today to address mandatory retirements in one key sector of our economy namely; our nation's commercial airline industry.
+While I understand the Committee is addressing this issue as it affects a variety of industries, I would like to take my time today to address mandatory retirements in one key sector of our economy, namely: our nation's commercial airline industry.

-in one key sector of our economy, namely: our nation's commercial airline industry.
 As a seventeen-year veteran of the commercial airline industry approaching my own sixtieth birthday, this issue is undoubtedly a personal one for me.

-One of my top legislative priorities in Congress has long been to overturn the outdated, unnecessary, and discriminatory Federal Aviation Administration "Age 60 Rule", and see the mandatory retirement age for pilots increased from 60 to 65.
+One of my top legislative priorities in Congress has long been to overturn the outdated, unnecessary, and discriminatory Federal Aviation Administration "Age 60" Rule", and see the mandatory retirement age for pilots increased from 60 to 65.